logo

 Duration 1:00

 You can also listen online to an archive recording from Tobar an Dualchais: Marietta MacLeod sings Oran do MhacLeòid Dhùn Bheagain, recorded at a People’s Festival ceilidh in 1952.
-This song is a complaint about the neglect of the old Gaelic arts and of Rory in particular, after he was no longer employed at Dunvegan.
+This interesting song is addressed to Iain Breac McLeod’s son, Roderick, who was not interested in the old Gaelic arts and who did not live at Dunvegan supporting the household of traditional artists.

 Listen online to an archive recording from Tobar an Dualchais: Margaret Ross sings Oran do Iain Breac Mac Leòid in a field recording from 1953